Lomztein/Moduthulhu/README.md

 There are in total four methods defined by IPlugin, all of which are called by PluginManager.

-* `PreInitialize ()` - Executed before anything else is done.
+* `PreInitialize (GuildHandler handler)` - Executed before anything else is done.
 It is recommended that messages and config options are registered here, as well as any setup that may be neccesary for other plugins to this one.
+Additionally it takes in the plugins GuildHandler to be assigned.
 * `Initialize ()` - The "Default" initialize function, as well as the only one neccesary to worry about if you don't need to interact with other plugins at all.
 * `PostInitialize ()` - Executed lastly.
 It is recommended to use this to process data given by other plugins.
 * `Shutdown ()` - Executed when the plugin must shutdown, perhaps to be disabled or reloaded.
 Use this to revert any changes done to other plugins or the core.